KriesiMedia/enfold-library/README.md

 For files that aren't set up as plugins follow steps 1 and 2 above and then copy and paste the code into your child theme's functions.php or place inside a custom functionality plugin.

-If you need help customising any of the snippets or do not understand how to use them, please let us know in the [Support Forum recommend](http://www.kriesi.at/support/).
+If you need help customising any of the snippets or do not understand how to use them, please let us know in the [Support Forum](http://www.kriesi.at/support/) and we will try to help.

 ## Submitting Your Snippet